Buyer's Guide

 Is indica or sativa stronger?

 Neither category is inherently stronger.
-Strength is determined by THC percentage and other cannabinoid content, plus terpene profile shaping the character of the experience.
-A 28 percent THC sativa-leaning cultivar is stronger than a 14 percent THC indica-leaning cultivar at equivalent dose.
-Use the COA THC percentage to evaluate strength independent of the indica versus sativa label.
+Strength comes down to THC and overall cannabinoid content, with terpene profile shaping the character of the experience.
+A higher-THC sativa-leaning cultivar will hit harder than a lower-THC indica-leaning one at the same dose.
+Read the THC figure on the COA to judge strength, separate from the indica or sativa label.

 Which one is for daytime?